-Now Omis has never been my favourite Dalmatia town in Croatia.
+Now Omis has never been my favorite Dalmatia town in Croatia.
 I guess we all have those places that you just don’t take to.
 I desperately want to like Omis but on three occasions I have been disappointed.

 There is also a lovely marina here where in the late afternoon you wander up and down the promenade where there are often kiosks selling art or local gifts to those who have pulled in on their yachts for an overnight stopover.
-I love the atmosphere here and to me it is one of the most lovely Croatian towns with a magic in the air.
+I love the atmosphere here and to me, it is one of the most lovely Croatian towns with magic in the air.

-The city of Split is dominated by the Diocletians palace in the heart of the city.
+The city of Split is dominated by the Diocletian palace in the heart of the city.
 This palace built for the Roman Emperor Diocletian 1700 years ago is now a UNESCO World Heritage site.
-Split is a busy bustling city full of shops, cafes, restaurants and bars.
+Split is a busy bustling city full of shops, cafes, restaurants, and bars.
 Many are located on the famous Riva promenade where those wanting to be seen stroll in late afternoon/early evening sunshine before pulling over for a coffee or a cocktail in one of the many watering holes.

 Split is not just a Dalmatia city with cultural and historical significance.
 It is also a great base from which to explore.
-The airport is located close to the city centre and also from a huge marina where many of those heading onto the Adriatic seas will embark.
+The airport is located close to the city center and also from a huge marina where many of those heading onto the Adriatic seas will embark.

 Visitors, including families, tend to be those looking for a relaxing seaside holiday.

-People dont come to Baska Voda for art and museums they come for the great outdoors.
+People don’t come to Baska Voda for art and museums they come for the great outdoors.
 The beach is always going to be the star attraction but there are many pleasant walks and hikes in the area and Makarska is just 9km south.